Funds retreat from Japan, short-sellers circling, in China spat

 "It's yet another headwind that neither of these two markets can afford.
 It could definitely get ugly," said one New York-based fund manager who specialises in Japanese equities.

-Data from Lipper, a Thomson Reuters company that tracks the funds industry, shows net outflows of money from 1,500 Japan equity funds during the first eight months of 2012 totalled about $1.2 billion.
-Total assets in these funds amounted to $91 billion at the end of August.
+Data from Lipper, a Thomson Reuters company that tracks the funds industry, shows net outflows of money from 1,500 Japan equity funds during the first eight months of 2012 totalled about 743.4 million pounds.
+Total assets in these funds amounted to $91 billion (56 billion pounds) at the end of August.

 The figures also show the biggest Asia-Pacific funds that include Japan in their portfolios are starting to back out of the country.
 Eight of the top 10 funds where full data is available have cut exposure to Japan since the end of last year.